-Perth is blessed with some of the best secluded walking trails and hikes that are perfect year round.
+Perth is blessed with some of the best walking trails and hikes that are perfect year-round.

-One way to ensure you see and explore all of the beauty of Western Australia is to hike the strenuous yet very rewarding Bibbulmun Track – a 1000-kilometre walking trail that takes you from Kalamunda in the Perth Hills down to Albany in the south west.
-Although there are only a few who have hiked the complete length of the track which generally takes six to eight weeks, we highly recommend completing one of the shorter Bibbulmun Tracks.
-The hike from the Mundaring Weir Hotel to the Golden View Lookout is the perfect place to start, taking you through beautiful jarrah and marri trees to a lookout over the Mundaring Weir and Lake CY O’Connor.
+Explore Western Australia’s natural beauty with the strenuous yet rewarding Bibbulmun Track – a 1000-kilometre walking trail that takes you from Kalamunda in the Perth Hills down to Albany.
+Although few have hiked the complete length of the track, which generally takes six to eight weeks, we highly recommend completing one of the shorter Bibbulmun Tracks.
+These will take you through a diverse and scenic landscapes, including dense forests, stunning coastal cliffs, and picturesque views of Lake CY O’Connor.
 With plenty of different tracks, you’ll find the perfect walking trail regardless of your experience and fitness levels.
-One of the best long distance walking trails in the world, we guarantee that trekking through Bibbulmun is the best way to appreciate the heart of Western Australia.
+One of the best long distance walking trails in the world, we guarantee that trekking through Bibbulmun is the best way to experience Western Australia.

-The Cape to Cape Track is a scenic coastal walk that connects to two lighthouses of Cape Naturaliste and Cape Leeuwin in the southwest of Western Australia extends from the Cape Naturaliste Lighthouse to the Cape Leeuwin Lighthouse.
-Due to its position along the coast, this hike is the most tranquil and peaceful secluded walks you can experience in Perth, where you will often stand upon cliffs overlooking beaches with turquoise and deep azure waters.
-Otherwise, visitors can opt to walk through forest and bushland and follow paths bordered by wildflowers and unique rocks.
-Similar to the Bibbulmun Track, the Cape to Cape can be completed in either a one, five or six day hike with several campgrounds and hostels available for overnight stays within town, or you can complete shorter day hikes.
+The Cape to Cape Track is a scenic coastal walk that connects to two lighthouses of Cape Naturaliste and Cape Leeuwin in the southwest of Western Australia.
+This 123-kilometre hike is one of the most tranquil and peaceful secluded walks you can experience in Perth, where you will often stand upon cliffs overlooking beaches with turquoise and deep azure waters.
+Otherwise, visitors can opt to walk through forest and bushland and follow paths bordered by wildflowers and unique rocks, as well as abundant wildlife and wildflowers.
+Cape to Cape can be completed in either a one-, five-, or six-day hike with several campgrounds and hostels available for overnight stays within town.
+Alternatively, you can complete shorter day hikes.
 Either way, you really can do no wrong when hiking along the Cape to Cape, especially when you have the most beautiful region in Western Australia to explore.
 One of the best Perth hikes and walking trails!

-If Darryl Keerigan from The Castle were to comment on this hike, he would definitely mention the serenity – and we couldn’t agree more!
-This walk from Sullivan’s Rock to the Monadnocks Campsite is every part peaceful as it was calming and relaxing.
+This walk from Sullivan’s Rock to the Monadnocks Campsite is every part peaceful as it is calming and relaxing.
 When driving along Albany Highway, it can be difficult to ascertain where the hike begins but once you find the right turn off into the Sullivan Rock carpark, you should be on your merry way!
-This 15-kilometre hike starts at Sullivan’s Rock, a short 100-metres away from the road, before taking you across Mount Vincent and Mount Cuthbert, where soon after, you will reach the Monadnocks Campsite for a well-deserved break!
+This 15-kilometre hike starts at Sullivan’s Rock, a short 100-metres away from the road, before taking you across Mount Vincent and Mount Cuthbert where, soon after, you will reach the Monadnocks Campsite for a well-deserved break!
 Along the walk, you will find wildflowers lining the path, kangaroos hiding in the shrub and some spectacular views overlooking a blanket of green bushland that extends for kilometres beyond the horizon.
-This hike is for those who need a dose of nature to brighten your week, and around five years to spare, visit this extraordinary scenic trail as soon as you can!
+Those wanting a dose of nature to brighten your week, and around five years to spare, visit this extraordinary scenic trail as soon as you can!

 Burswood Loop Bridges Walk

-The Swan River is Western Australia’s pride and joy and now has Elizabeth Quay and Optus Stadium sitting on its edge – the perfect spot to release some energy.
+The Swan River is Western Australia’s pride and joy.
+And now it has Elizabeth Quay and Optus Stadium sitting on its edge — the perfect spot to release some energy.
 The first route around the river begins in Burswood and takes you alongside the shadows of Optus Stadium, through to the beautifully manicured gardens of Claisebrook Cove, past Trinity College before circling you back towards Burswood over the Causeway.
 For a longer route, you can continue on past Elizabeth Quay, the Riverside Drive and the beautiful South Perth Foreshore, making this the ultimate sight-seeing trail around Perth and the Swan River.
 To make this run even sweeter, you should time it up with the sunrise or sunset – it doesn’t matter where you are along the route, you will have the most beautiful view across the river.
 One of the best scenic walking tracks in Perth city, make a habit to trek through Bruswood Loop!